A Synthesizable RTL Implementation of Predictive Coding Networks: Experiments

 \subsection{Architectural scaling}

-To test whether the local update dynamics generalize across network sizes, the same tick schedule, clamping interface, and training protocol are applied to three architectures using a single parameterized testbench (\texttt{tb\_scale\_function.sv}):
+To test whether the local update dynamics generalise across network sizes, the same tick schedule, clamping interface, and training protocol are applied to three architectures using a single parameterised testbench (\texttt{tb\_scale\_function.sv}):

 No changes are made to the neural-core FSM or clamping logic; only the compile-time dimension parameters differ.
-All three networks exhibit rapid initial descent (\(74\%\), \(67\%\), and \(88\%\) MSE reduction by epoch \(1\)) followed by a stable residual floor that rises modestly with dimension (Figure~\ref{fig:scaling}).
-Larger networks settle at higher residuals, consistent with the incremental regime: wider hidden layers require more ticks per sample to reach equivalent inference equilibration.

-The key result is that no RTL modifications are needed across scales.
-Architectural dimension is a structural parameter of the network instantiation; the per-neuron FSM and learning rule are unchanged.
-Larger networks are realized by instantiating more neural cores, not by redesigning the substrate.
+Each experiment trains on 256 input--output pairs drawn uniformly at random from per-dimension ranges \([-1.2,\,1.2]\) for the first input dimension, \([-1.1,\,1.1]\) for the second, and shrinking symmetrically for higher dimensions, with the same fixed random seed across all three configurations.